Skip to main content

 As a translator, Gander has introduced major works to audiences, including Alice Iris Red Horse: Poems by Gozo Yoshimasu and Then Come Back: The Lost Neruda Poems.
 Several of his own books have been translated into Chinese by Li Dong and published by East China Normal University Press.
 Gander’s collaborative projects span visual arts, photography, dance, and music, with artists such as Ann Hamilton, Sally Mann, Eiko & Koma, Cao Fei, among others.

-He has taught at Harvard University and was named the A.K.
+He has taught at Harvard University and is named the A.K.
 Seaver Professor of Literary Arts and Comparative Literature at Brown University, where he offered courses in Poetry & Ethics, EcoPoetics, Latin American Literature, and Translation Theory.
 His collaborative book with Australian poet/activist John Kinsella, Redstart: An Ecological Poetics, is frequently cited by scholars and writers in reference to “eco-poetics.”
 Gander’s honours include fellowships from the Library of Congress, the Guggenheim Foundation, and the US Artists foundation.

 As the 2025 CUHK Artist-in-Residence, Forrest Gander brings a unique vision to the intersection of art and cross-cultural dialogues.